Barnsley Libraries provides a wide range of services for children, young people and families in our branches across the borough.

 All of our libraries have books for children, from board books for babies through to graphic novels and teenage fiction.

 If you’re under the age of 16 you’ll need a guarantor to sign for you.
 This can be a parent or guardian.
 For young people aged 14 and 15 the guarantor may be another adult who is prepared to accept responsibility for losses and fines.

-We also have collections in some of our Children's Centres, please enquire for details.
+We also have collections in some of our Family centres, please enquire for details.